 Another study of 72 adult patients was conducted at a psychiatric clinic to document patients' anxiety levels and sleep quality across a one month period when taking CBD.
 Anxiety levels were shown to decrease within the first month for 79.2% of participants, and remained decreased for the entire study duration.
 Sleep improvements were also documented for 66.7% of patients, although this was noted to fluctuate over time.

-Whilst further research is needed in the form of randomised and controlled clinical studies, studies show initial promise for the use of CBD as a safe treatment option for a variety of anxiety-related disorders.
+Whilst further research is needed in the form of randomised and controlled clinical studies, studies show initial promise for the use of CBD as a safe and holistic supplement for supporting a variety of anxiety-related concerns.

 What Type of CBD is Best to Take For Anxiety?

-One of the most common ways of consuming CBD is with an oil, like the CBD Oral Drops.
+There isn't a best type of CBD to take for anxiety – as its effects on anxiety aren't clinicially proven.
+However, one of the most common ways of consuming CBD is with an oil, like the CBD Oil Drops.
 The dropper is marked with measurements, making it easy to figure out how much you’re taking.
 All you need to do is squeeze a little sublingually (underneath your tongue) and let it sit for 90 seconds.
-“I would recommend people take one dropper of the 300mg oil daily to start with.
+“I would recommend people take half to one dropper of the 1500mg oil daily to start with.
 This is equal to 10mg of CBD,” says Dr. Balu.
 “Then you can slowly increase it up to three droppers.”

 There’s also a lot to be said for the knot-releasing, stress-reducing power of a massage.
 And you don’t need to visit a spa to work out tight knots; try massaging achy muscles at home.
 Give it a go with a scoop of the CBD Muscle Balm on the tips of fingers.
 Simply apply firm pressure to the shoulders, the ‘webbing’ between the thumb and forefinger, and the hollow just above the intersection of your big toe and second toe.
 It’s perfect for a nighttime wind-down.